swindsors/PythonCalculator/AWS_CONSOLE_DEPLOYMENT_GUIDE.md

 ## Troubleshooting

 ### Pipeline Fails at Source Stage
-- **Check**: CodeStar Connection status (should show "Available")
+- **Check**: GitHub personal access token is valid and has correct permissions
-- **Fix**: Go to CodeStar → Connections → Select your connection → If status is "Pending", complete the authorization
+- **Fix**: Go to GitHub → Settings → Developer settings → Personal access tokens → Check if token is expired
+- **Common issues**:
+  - Token expired (regenerate a new one)
+  - Missing `repo` or `admin:repo_hook` permissions
+  - Wrong repository URL format
-- **Alternative**: Delete and recreate the CodeStar connection
+- **Alternative**: Delete and recreate the pipeline with a new token

 ### Build Fails
 - **Check**: CodeBuild logs (click on the failed build)